(Incomplete: max_output_tokens)

 Label the date

-Keep it away from the refrigerator door
+Keep leftovers away from the refrigerator door

 Do not mix fresh food with old leftovers